-North Hylands Creek flows under 104th Avenue in the Middle Hylands Creek just west of Sheridan Boulevard.
+North Hylands Creek flows under 104th Avenue and into the Middle Hylands Creek just west of Sheridan Boulevard.
 South Hylands Creek flows into Middle Hylands Creek just south of the drainage structure and trail underpass under 104th Avenue.
 The water in these creeks is surprisingly clear.

-To access this open space, park on the north side of 104th Avenue at city Park in the parking lot for the east side of Christopher field and use the 104th Avenue pedestrian underpass.
+To access this open space, park on the north side of 104th Avenue at City Park in the parking lot for the east side of Christopher Fields Softball Complex and use the 104th Avenue pedestrian underpass.

 View Larger Map